• Father and Mother: Titles Worth Wearing

 God has overlooked the times of ignorance, but now he demands that all people everywhere repent, because he has established a day on which he will judge the world with justice through a man he has appointed, and he has provided confirmation for all by raising him from the dead.

-There was a “share” feature on the app to connect to Facebook.
-It was urgent that I must do so immediately.
-I signed in, and I posted the verse.
+There was a “share” button to post this verse on Facebook.
+It was imperative that I must do so at once.
+I signed in to my rarely-used Facebook account, and I posted the verse.

 This experience had never happened to me before.
-It hasn’t happened again since.
-Afterwards, trying to come to terms with it, I explained to God that this was the wrong message to the wrong person at the wrong time.
+It hasn’t occurred again since.
+Afterwards, trying to come to terms with it, I explained to God that this was the wrong message, entrusted to the wrong person, at the wrong cultural moment.

-First of all, these days God does not “demand” anything.
-God is lucky if anyone condescends to acknowledge that he might exist.
-Second, if God wants to get a message out to all people everywhere, my Facebook page is not the place to do it.
-Third, people these days don’t repent.
-A few religious people make a practice of repenting routinely, but the people who do most of the sinning aren’t interested in repentance at all.
-There must have been some mistake.
-The angel tapped the wrong person on the shoulder.
-I don’t have the credentials, the platform, the authority, or the influence.
+These days, God is not supposed to “demand” anything.
+God should be grateful if anyone condescends to consider that he might exist.
+And if God did want to get a message out to all people everywhere, my Facebook (or Substack) page is not the place to do it.
+Furthermore, people these days don’t repent.
+A few Catholics make a practice of going to Reconciliation, but the people who do most of the sinning aren’t interested in repentance at all.

-But St. Benedict actually gives some insight into the call of God.
-Seeking his workman in a multitude of people, the Lord calls out to him and lifts his voice again: “Is there anyone here who yearns for life and desires to see good days?”
+But St. Benedict provides some insight into personal calls from God: Seeking his workman in a multitude of people, the Lord calls out to him and lifts his voice again: “Is there anyone here who yearns for life and desires to see good days?”
 Psalm 34:12 (Rule of St. Benedict, Prologue.14-15)

 There’s a promise here, and it’s not just pie in the sky bye ‘n bye.
 The promise of God for those who will heed him is a good life beginning here and now.

-With this conclusion, the Lord waits for us daily to translate into action, as we should, his holy teachings.
+The Lord waits for us daily to translate into action, as we should, his holy teachings.
 Therefore our life span has been lengthened by way of a truce, that we may amend our misdeeds.
-As the Apostle says, “Do you not know that the patience of God is leading you to repent?Romans 2:4 (RB Prologue.35-37)
+As the Apostle says, “Do you not know that the patience of God is leading you to repent?”
+Romans 2:4 (RB Prologue.35-37)

-The call to each of us is to translate into action daily the teachings that we believe to be true.
-How do we live them out in ordinary life within a culture that has explicitly rejected them and that organizes itself along opposing principles?
+If we are each called to translate Christ’s teachings into daily action, how do we operate within a culture that has explicitly rejected Christ and that organizes itself along opposing principles?

 Therefore we intend to establish a school for the Lord’s service.
 In drawing up its regulations, we hope to set down nothing harsh, nothing burdensome.
 The good of all concerned, however, may prompt us to a little strictness in order to amend faults and to safeguard love.
-Do not be daunted immediately by fear and run away from the road that leads to salvation.
-It is bound to be narrow at the outset.
 (RB Prologue.45-48)

 • The Challenge

 This message of mine is for you, then, if you are ready to give up your own will, once and for all, and armed with the strong and noble weapons of obedience to do battle for the true King, Christ the Lord.
-(RB Prologue.3)
+(Rule of Saint Benedict.
+Prologue.3)

 • The Motivation